vikejs/vike/README.md

 ## Introduction

-`vite-plugin-ssr` gives you a similar experience than Nuxt/Next.js, but with Vite's wonderful DX, and as a do-one-thing-do-it-well tool: `vite-plugin-ssr` doesn't interfere with your stack and can be used with any tool you want.
+`vite-plugin-ssr` provides a similar experience than Nuxt/Next.js, but with Vite's wonderful DX, and as a do-one-thing-do-it-well tool.

 - **Do-One-Thing-Do-It-Well**.
-Only takes care of SSR and works with: other Vite plugins, any view framework (Vue 3, Vue 2, React, Svelte, Preact, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
+Only takes care of SSR and works with: other Vite plugins, any view framework (Vue 3, Vue 2, React, Svelte, Preact, Solid, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
 - **Render Control**.
-You control how your pages are rendered enabling you to easily and naturally integrate tools such as Vuex and Redux.
+You control how your pages are rendered enabling you to easily and naturally integrate tools (Vuex, Redux, Apollo GraphQL, Service Workers, ...).
 - **Routing**.
 Supports Filesystem Routing for basic needs, Route Strings for simple parameterized routes, Route Functions for full flexibility, and can be used with Vue Router or React Router for client-side dynamic nested routes.
 - **Pre-render / SSG / Static Websites**.
 Deploy your app to a static host by pre-rendering your pages.
 - **Scalable**.
 Thanks to Vite's lazy transpiling, Vite apps can scale to thousands of modules with no hit on dev speed.
 - **Fast Production Cold Start**.
 Your pages' server-side code is lazy loaded so that adding pages doesn't increase cold start.
 - **Code Splitting**.
 Each page loads only the browser-side code it needs.
 - **Simple Design**.
-Simple overall design resulting in a small & robust tool that is easy to use.
+Simple overall design resulting in a tool that is small, robust, and easy to use.

 To get an idea of what it's like to use `vite-plugin-ssr`, checkout the [Vue Tour](#vue-tour) or [React Tour](#react-tour).